Does it look like there is no end to your challenges in CRM implementation?

 While the workforce may be ready to compromise, the perceived risk may be that nobody will get what they want.

-Nowadays, CRM implementation doesn’t mean giving up your existing software programs.
+Nowadays, successful implementation of CRM doesn’t mean giving up your existing software programs.
 Instead, it offers your company a way of bringing them all together.

-With a unified CRM solution, you can use various tools as integrations, allowing each team to continue using their preferred software with the new CRM system.
+With a unified CRM solution, you can use various tools as integrations, allowing each team to continue using their preferred CRM vendor with the new CRM system.

 EngageBay offers over 1,000 integrations through its partnership with Zapier, which allows you to use a lot of popular enterprise tools, including: